- Publication 559 - Introductory Material

-From the papers in your father's files, you determine that the $11,000 paid to him by his employer (as shown on the Form W-2), rental income, and interest are the only items of income he received between January 1 and the date of his death.
+From the papers in your father's files, you determine that the $20,000 paid to him by his employer (as shown in box 1 of the Form W-2), rental income, and interest are the only items of income he received between January 1 and the date of his death.
 You will have to file an income tax return for him for the period during which he lived.
-(You determine that he timely filed his 2016 income tax return before he died.)
-The final return isn't due until April 17, 2018, the same date it would have been due had your father lived during all of 2017.
+(You determine that he timely filed his 2017 income tax return before he died.)
+The final return isn't due until April 15, 2019, the same date it would have been due had your father lived during all of 2018.

 The check representing unpaid salary and earned but unused vacation time wasn't paid to your father before he died, so the $12,000 isn't reported as income on his final return.
-It is reported on the income tax return for the estate (Form 1041) for 2017.
-The only taxable income to be reported for your father will be the $11,000 salary (as shown on the Form W-2), the $1,900 interest, and his portion of the rental income that he received in 2017.
+It is reported on the income tax return for the estate (Form 1041) for 2018.
+The only taxable income to be reported for your father will be the $20,000 salary (as shown in box 1 of the Form W-2), the $1,900 interest, and his portion of the rental income that he received in 2018.

 Your father was a cash basis taxpayer and didn't report the interest accrued on the series EE U.S. savings bonds on prior tax returns that he filed jointly with your mother.
 As the personal representative of your father's estate, you choose to report the interest earned on these bonds before your father's death ($840) on the final income tax return.

-The rental property was leased the entire year of 2017 for $1,000 per month.
+The rental property was leased the entire year of 2018 for $1,000 per month.
+This is a net lease through the date of sale.
+The rental does not rise to the level of a section 162 trade or business.
+Thus, it doesn’t qualify for the section 199A deduction.
 Under local law, your parents (as joint tenants) each had a half interest in the income from the property.
 Your father's will, however, stipulates that the entire rental income is to be paid directly to your mother.
 None of the rental income will be reported on the income tax return for the estate.
 Instead, your mother will report all the rental income and expenses on Form 1040.

 If you have questions about a tax issue, need help preparing your tax return, or want to download free publications, forms, or instructions, go to IRS.gov and find resources that can help you right away.